ndexcontent/ndexbiogridloader/README.rst

     user = <NDEx username>
     password = <NDEx password>
     server = <NDEx server(omit http) ie public.ndexbio.org>
-    style = <NDEx UUID of network to use for styling networks created>

 The NDEx UUID needed for **style** can be obtained by uploading the :code:`style.cx` file found under